Colt 9mm SMG: Variants

-Current Colt production models are the R0635 (RO635) which features a Safe/Semi/Full Auto selective fire trigger group and the R0639(RO639) which features a Safe/Semi/3-round Burst selective fire trigger group.
+Current Colt production models are the R0635 (RO635) which features a Safe/Semi/Full Auto selective fire trigger group and the R0639 (RO639) which features a Safe/Semi/3-round Burst selective fire trigger group.
 Both are equipped with a 10.5 inch length barrel.
-The 633 was a modified compact version with a 7 in barrel, hydraulic buffer and simplified front sight post used by the DEA.
+The 633 was a modified compact version with a 7 in barrel, hydraulic buffer and simplified front sight post used by the DEA and the Department of Energy.

 The most common model is the 635, the latest version of which are simply marked SMG 9mm NATO.
 Until early 2010s, there are newer variants, R0991(RO991), R0992(RO992) and R6951 are introduced.
 The R0991 features Safe/Semi/Full Auto selective fire is constructed with Rail Integration System (RIS) picatinny rails on the flat-top receiver as well as around the barrel which allows the easy mounting of ancillary devices, has 10.5" barrel and equipped with a third generation composite buttstock; The R0992 has almost all the same features to the R0991, except the selective fire mode is Safe/Semi/3-round Burst only; The R6951 has almost all the same features of the R0991 and R0992, but doesn't have selective fire and has a 16.1" barrel instead of the 10.5" one.

 A suppressed variant known as the "DEA model" exists that uses an integral Knights Armament Company made suppressor covered with an M16A2 handguard.